ergoplatform/ergodocs/docs/dev/protocol/index.md

 > Cryptocurrency should provide tools to enrich ordinary people.
 Small businesses struggling to make ends meet, not big depersonalised financial capital.

-Ergo had a fair launch with no-premine and with only a 4.37% of funds allocated to ecosystem development (released over the course of two and a half years through the mining protocol).
+Ergo had a fair launch with only a 4.37% of funds allocated to ecosystem development.
 No smart contract platform is fairer.

 ## Core Components